khailey-zz/fio_scripts/README.md

 There are a lot of I/O benchmarking tools out there, most noteably iozone and bonnie++, but fio seems to be the most flexible with the most active user community

+ NOTE: the scripts work on fio 2.0.7 but possibly not on other versions

 * fio project: http://freecode.com/projects/fio
 * download: http://brick.kernel.dk/snaps/fio-2.0.7.tar.gz